kingofjazzpiano/algorithms.com/README.md

 # Algorithms Documentation

-This project is built with:
+## This project is built with:

 - **Backend:** Django, Django Rest Framework
 - **Database:** SQLite
 - **Frontend:** Vue.js

+## Tools

+- Structurizr for building C4 diagrams
+- ChatGPT for code check

 ## Code Guidelines

 - **Typed Python Code:** Use type annotations in all functions and methods.